Overview of Scoliosis

-People of all ages can have scoliosis.
-The most common type is caused by unknown factors, and typically occurs in children age 10 to 12 and in their early teens.
+Anyone can get scoliosis.
+However, idiopathic scoliosis, which is the most common type, usually occurs in children age 11 and older.
 Girls are more likely than boys to have this type of scoliosis.
-You are more likely to have scoliosis if your parent, brother or sister have it.
+You are more likely to have scoliosis if your parent, brother, or sister has it.

 - One side of the rib cage is higher than the other when bending forward.

 - If the scoliosis is progressing and the curve is more severe, the changes in the shape of the spine can lead to back pain.
 If the curve is severe, rarely, some children may develop difficulty breathing.

 Causes of Scoliosis

 In most cases, the cause of scoliosis is idiopathic (unknown).
 Researchers continue to study possible causes for idiopathic scoliosis and think that a combination of several factors may lead to the disorder.
 These include: